 Having graduated with an MFA in Fine Arts, Andrew received a Gulbenkian grant to create some breakthrough work in Holography.
 The concept of illusion as a journey has also lead Andrew to collaborate with other artists such as Juan Munoz at the Tate Modern, London, UK, and Architects Branson and Coates with whom he created Journey through The Body, for the Millenium Dome.
 Recent projects are for sustainable Eco Hotels and with architects The Manser Practice with whom he developed Rockflower.

 Andrew is best known for the many feature films that he has made over the past thirty years.
 Films such as Sid and Nancy directed by Alex Cox; The Piano directed by Jane Campion, for which he won an AFI and BAFTA award; Clockers directed by Spike Lee, and The Beach, directed by Danny Boyle, and Lone Sherfig’s An Education, are just some of the highlights of an impressive resume.
-McAlpine’s most recent film is the upcoming Serenity, directed by Stephen Knight.
+McAlpine’s recent credits include Serenity, directed by Stephen Knight, and the upcoming film Rosaline for 20th Century Studios.